 Some of City Larder’s most popular charcuterie items include the classic free-range pork & pistachio terrine (perfect with a dash of chutney or glass of wine), chicken, leek and truffle terrine (great for entrée or with green herb salad) and free-range chicken liver pâté with port and madeira jelly that’s perfect for convivial occasions and popular on plates in many bars and restaurants around Victoria.

 Each product can be served as an entrée for two or as a main course for one.
 They come pre cooked to make it easier for you to enjoy your restaurant quality meal at home.
 All you have to do is to reheat the product according to the instructions on the packaging and cook up some sides to serve them with.
-Our products can also be used as part of more elaborate recipes to recreate some restaurant style meals.
-Think Thai Red Curry with Spiced Duck Leg, or perhaps a Beef Cheek, Ale & Bone Marrow Pie.
+Our products can also be used as part of more elaborate recipes to recreate some restaurant style meals, like Thai Red Curry with Spiced Duck Leg.

 24 HOUR SOUS VIDE FREE RANGE PORK BELLY

 Do you love to eat a succulent and tender pork belly but just don't have the time and patience to do it yourself at home?
 Our free range pork belly is slowly cooked for 24 hours - sous vide, to ensure that the meat remains succulent.
 Pan fry the pork belly to caramelise the meat and serve up with some spiced corn puree and sweet potato wedges and you have yourself a restaurant quality meal.
 Or if you are having a dinner party, you can cut down the pork belly into cubes and turn it into some canapes with a bit of roasted apple and some micro herbs.

 SLOW ROAST DUCK LEG